jhallen/joe-editor/docs/man.md

 <a name="evariables"></a>
 ## Environment variables

-Please refer to this [complete list of environment variables](http://sourceforge.net/p/joe-editor/mercurial/ci/default/tree/docs/options.md#env).

 For JOE to operate correctly, a number of other environment settings must be correct.
 The throughput (baud rate) of the connection between the computer and your terminal must be set correctly for JOE to update the screen smoothly and allow typeahead to defer the screen update.
 Use the __stty nnn__ command to set this.
 You want to set it as close as possible to actual throughput of the connection.
 For example, if you are connected via a 1200 baud modem, you want to use this value for __stty__.
 If you are connected via 14.4k modem, but the terminal server you are connected to